migmolrod/browser-dashboard-pwa/docs/blog/2025-11-22-rework-for-ddd/index.md

 ### The new DMD

-Since two of my main purposes for this project was to both learn new skills and show proficiency in skills I already have, I came to the conclusion that using DDD (Domain-Driven Development) could be a good addition.
-However, to do that, I'd need to model the domain and business itself, prior to even think about creating a requirement specification.
+Since my two main purposes for this project were to both learn new skills and show proficiency in skills I already had, I came to the conclusion that using DDD (Domain-Driven Development) could be a good addition.
+However, to do that, I'd need to model the domain and business itself before even thinking about creating a requirement specification.

 In that regard, I've spent some time with the generative AI to create a common language (ubiquitous language) for all stakeholders as well as defining the core domain and the subdomains.